philippbayer/Goodreads_visualization/README.md

 What happened in May 2014?

-Update in 2018 - currently the 'date_read' column doesn't accurately track which books were actually read, it's weird, investigating
+Update in 2018 - currently the 'date_read' column doesn't accurately track which books were actually read, this is a bug on Goodreads' end

 ***